-The guide to suitability is available in the Provider Toolkit (external) (External website) key resources:
+The guide to suitability is available in the Provider Toolkit key resources:

-- Provider registration guide to suitability WA July 2019 (PDF 613KB)
+- Provider registration guide to suitability WA October 2019 (PDF 610KB)

-- Provider registration guide to suitability WA July 2019 (DOCX 146KB)
+- Provider registration guide to suitability WA October 2019 (DOCX 148KB)

 Providers are required to provide supports to participants consistent with the NDIA Terms of Business, WA Quality and Safeguards Working Arrangements, and Guide to Suitability.
 It is important to read the entire Guide to Suitability, but please ensure you pay particular attention to the section specifically about WA providers.

 Western Australia (WA) Pending State Approval (PSA) next Steps:

 WA providers seeking NDIS registration need to apply to be on the Disability Services Commission’s Panel Contract for Individually Funded Services.

 Please visit the WA Disability Services Commission website

 National requirements for providers of employment supports